mopidy/mopidy-spotify/README.rst

 - Lookup of a playlist you're not subscribed to will now properly load all of the playlist's tracks.
 (Fixes: #81, PR: #82)

+- Workaround teardown race outputing lots of short stack traces on Mopidy shutdown.
+(See #73 for details)

 v2.2.0 (2015-11-15)
 -------------------